Dev-Attaway/Social-Network-API/README.md

   NoSQL Social-Network-BackEnd API operates as a bare-bones model of a social media site and as an educational skeleton.
 Modeling the MVC paradigm, excluding the view of MVC, and utilizing technologies such as
   Mongoose and Node: NoSQL Social-Network-BackEnd API seeks to establish an accessible skeleton for future projects relating to social media.
 As well as educate Junior devs on the mechanics of the back end and Mongoose databases.
-Furthermore, this project also demonstrates how Mongoose virtuals are implemented.
+Furthermore, this project also demonstrates how Mongoose virtualss are implemented.

 ## Table of Contents